Eelam: History

 The Sangam literature Paṭṭiṉappālai, mentions Eelattu-unavu (food from Eelam).
 One of the prominent Sangam Tamil poets is known as Eelattu Poothanthevanar meaning Poothan-thevan (proper name) hailing from Eelam.
 (Akanaṉūṟu: 88, 231, 307; Kuṟuntokai: 189, 360, 343; Naṟṟiṇai: 88, 366).
-The Tamil inscriptions from the Pallava & Chola period dating from 9th century CE link the word with toddy, toddy tapper's quarters (Eelat-cheri), tax on toddy tapping (Eelap-poodchi), a class of toddy tappers (Eelath-chanran).
+The Tamil inscriptions from the Pallava and Chola period dating from 9th century CE link the word with toddy, toddy tapper's quarters (Eelat-cheri), tax on toddy tapping (Eelap-poodchi), a class of toddy tappers (Eelath-chanran).
 Eelavar is a caste of toddy tappers found in the southern parts of Kerala.
 Eela-kaasu and Eela-karung-kaasu are refers to coinages found in the Chola inscriptions of Parantaka I.

-Since the 1980s the words Eelam and Eelavar have been taken up by the Tamil separatist movements.
+Since the 1980s the words Eelam and Eelavar have been taken up by the Tamil separatist movements spearheaded by the Tamil Tigers.
 Eelavar now refers to the citizens of the proposed Tamil Eelam, which would have taken up the northern and eastern parts of Sri Lanka.